Skip to main contentScroll Top

 I just noticed that we had already discussed this subject in September 2021.

-I was in Thailand in November 2021, but because of Covid in Sandbox Phuket 15 days
+I was indeed in Thailand in November 2021, but due to Covid, I stayed in Sandbox Phuket for 15 days.

 So if this year I can leave again in November I am considering Ratchaburi